linnnus/blog/src/posts/deno-nix.md

 Recently, I was working on a [Deno] project which I wanted to package for Nix.
-Usually, when packaging a piece of software for Nix, there exists a language-specific `stdenv.mkDerivation` derivative which works to bridge the gap between between the langauge-specific package managers and Nix.
+Usually, when packaging a piece of software for Nix, there exists a language-specific `stdenv.mkDerivation` derivative which works to bridge the gap between between the language-specific package managers and Nix.
 These are functions like [`buildNpmPackage`][buildNpmPackage] and [`buildPythonPackage`][buildPythonPackage] but, alas, there is no `buildDenoPackage`.